parikhv15/PlagiarismDetector/README.md

  It takes in 3 required arguments, and 1 optional argument.

- 1. file name for a list of synonyms
+ 1. File name for a list of synonyms
- 2. input file 1
+ 2. Input file 1 name
- 3. input file 2
+ 3. Input file 2 name
- 4. Tuple Size [Default is 3]
+ 4. Tuple Size

  Program outputs the percent of tuples in file1 which appear in file2.